rozsass/text-dev-editor/_pages/example-edits.md

 **Push for examples, more explanation/Find unlcear technical terms: authors use different expressions for a concept and it is not clear if they are the same.**

+Examples:

 1. The bootstrap is a method...The bootstrap procedures....Since the bootstrap distribution is a good approximation.... [page 143](/scans/e1.png)
-2. ...firms with more employees tend to have larger sales. ....we see firms with zero or one employees but with very large revenues...[page 242](/scans/e1.png)
+2. "...firms with more employees tend to have larger sales." "....we see firms with zero or one employees but with very large revenues..." [page 242](/scans/e1.png)
-3. ...we have two slope coefficients and for the second range, we need to add them up....each line segmnent corresponding to a specific interval of the explanatory variable. [page 223-224](/scans/e1.png)
+3. "...we have two slope coefficients and for the second range, we need to add them up." ...each line segmnent corresponding to a specific interval of the explanatory variable. [page 223-224](/scans/e1.png)

 **Task: Identifying paragraphs and sentences that are clear in terms of language but need examples.**
 **Action: Ask authors to give examples.**

+Examples:

 1. Understanding what mechanisms may play a role in the effect of the causal variable is important for various reasons.[page 635](/scans/e1.png)
 2. In observational data we compare observations that may be different in terms of x for many reasons.
 The data does not necessarily inform us of what would happen to y if we were to change x, because the differences in x are not the result of our manipulations.[page 207](/scans/e1.png)